Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Spatial model

 \subsection{Constraining the model: strategy}

 In the formulation Eq.~(\ref{xiw}), the model is not identifiable, that is, the function $w(x, y)$ is not unique given the process covariance function $B(x,x')$.
-Indeed, consider an isotropic convolution kernel $\psi(\rho(y,y'))$ (where $\rho(y,y')$ stands for the great-circle distance between the points $y$ and $y'$) whose Fourier transform (on $\S^1$) or Fourier-Legendre transform (on $\S^2$) is equal to one in modulus (see \ref{app_Ymn} for the definition of the Fourier-Legendre transform we use).
-Then, it is straightforward to see that the covariance function remains unchanged if $w(x, y)$ is convolved with $\psi$.
-(The convolution with such a kernel is analogous to the multiplication by an orthogonal matrix in the space discrete case.)
+Indeed, consider an isotropic convolution kernel $\psi(\rho(y,y'))$, where $\rho(y,y')$ stands for the great-circle distance between the points $y$ and $y'$.
+Let the Fourier-Legendre transform of $\psi(\rho)$ be equal to one in modulus (see Eq.~(\ref{u_spe}) for the definition of the Fourier-Legendre transform we use).
+Then, it is straightforward to see that the covariance function remains unchanged if $w(x, y)$ is convolved with $\psi$\footnote{ By the convolution of $w(\cdot, \cdot)$ with $\psi(\rho(\cdot,\cdot))$ we mean $w_*(x,y) =\int w(x, z) \, \psi(\rho(z,y)) \,\d z$. }.
+(The convolution with such a kernel is analogous to the multiplication by an orthogonal matrix in the space-discrete case.)

 We intend to introduce constraints on the convolution kernel to make the model identifiable and reduce the effective number of degrees of freedom in the model, thus facilitating its estimation from an ensemble of random field realizations.